Unfortunately, I recently got in trouble with Facebook.

-The only thing I could figure out was that perhaps they thought I was somehow making fun of, or being disrespectful of, Christmas.
+The only thing I could figure out was that perhaps they thought I was making fun of, or being disrespectful of, Christmas.

-But a threat Mark Zuckerberg did indeed deem it, and Facebook deleted all my posts.
+But a threat Mark Zuckerberg did indeed deem it.
+And Facebook deleted all my posts.
 They also temporarily suspended my Instagram account over the issue.

 I wanted to let you know this mainly because I decided to delete all the posts about it in my blog as well instead of fighting Facebook over it.
 I couldn’t get my Instagram account back until I did that.
 So, I wanted to let you know why all the posts were gone.